 When applying for the Iowa medical card, there are several documents applicants must provide to complete their application:

-- A signed Healthcare Practitioner Certification Form signed and completed by an Iowa marijuana doctor.
+1. A Healthcare Practitioner Certification Form; signed and completed by an Iowa marijuana doctor.

 - Iowa driver’s license